matthewshang/illume/README.md

 This is a unidirectional brute force pathtracer running on the GPU.
 ### Features:
 - GPU rendering
-- materials: emissive, lambert, mirror, refractive, microfacet cook-torrance
+- materials: emissive, lambert, mirror, refractive, microfacet reflection and refraction
 - Monte Carlo subsurface scattering with Henyey-Greenstein phase function
 - spheres and OBJ file meshes
 - mesh instancing